Bhupesh-Khordia/RAG-Agent-Samarth/RENDER_DEPLOYMENT.md

 ### Common Issues

 1. **Build Failures**
-   - ✅ All TypeScript types are installed
+   - ✅ All TypeScript types are installed in dependencies
    - ✅ tsconfig.json is properly configured
    - ✅ Dependencies are correctly listed